mrfearless/creating-controls-in-assembler/control-properties/using-macros-to-getset-properties.md

 ...
 ```

 With the constants defined and appropriate named \(using a prefix of '@'\) we could then define macros to get and set our property values.
-Each constant is an offset into the extra window bytes allocated by `cbWndExtra`
+Each constant is an offset into the extra window bytes allocated by `cbWndExtra` during the control's registration via [RegisterClassEx](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633587%28v=vs.85%29.aspx).

-The macros then called the GetWidowLong or SetWindowLong to get or set the value at the appropriate index offset.
+The macros then called the [GetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633584%28v=vs.85%29.aspx) or [SetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633591%28v=vs.85%29.aspx) to get or set the value at the appropriate index offset.

-Here is and example of two macros used to get and set the font handle - stored at index offset `0x12 `
+Here is and example of two macros used to get and set the font handle - stored at index offset `0x12`

 ```x86asm
 ;-------------------------------------------------------------------------------------